 • Increase a sense of belonging and school pride

-For the convenience of our TNB families, we have our dress code for girls for sale at the studio.
+For the convenience of our TNB families, we have our dress code for girls and boys for sale at the studio.

 Toddler and Me and Creative Movement

 Pink ballet dress, pink tights, pink ballet shoes.
 Uniform may be purchased at the studio.

 Pink ballet dress, pink tights, pink ballet shoes.
 Uniform to be purchased at the studio.

 Ballet 1, Ballet 2, Ballet 3, and Company